vascomfnunes/tmux-kripto/README.md

 # Kripto

-**kripto (Esperanto for crypto) is a simple plugin that displays the current market price of a specified crypto currency in your Tmux status line.**
+**Kripto (Esperanto for crypto) is a simple plugin that displays the current market price of a specified crypto currency in your Tmux status line.**

 Results are cached in `~/.tmux-kripto` for 10 minutes by default.